God’s School of Life

 “When your judgments are in the earth, the inhabitants of the world will learn righteousness."
 Isaiah 26:9 NKJV

-When being educated, information and knowledge compiled by others was taught to us according to our age of understanding.
+While being educated, information and knowledge compiled by others were taught to us according to our understanding.
 We asked questions to comprehend what was being taught and took tests to show what we’d learned.
 Some subjects were favorites, while others did not catch our interest, but we had to learn them anyway.
 God’s school is like that, with our lessons becoming more difficult as we walk along with Him.
-These more challenging lessons deal with who we are, our very character and nature, so that we live more and more as He would have us do.
+These more challenging lessons deal with who we are, our very character and nature, so that we may grow up into Him, living more and more as He would have us do.

 “After three days they found Him in the temple courts, sitting among the teachers, listening to them and asking them questions.
 Everyone who heard Him was amazed at His understanding and His answers.
 When His parents saw Him, they were astonished.
 His mother said to Him, ‘Son, why have you treated us like this?
 Your father and I have been anxiously searching for you.’